API Versioning Strategies for Long-Term Maintainability

 Semantic Versioning (SemVer) β Uses a

 MAJOR.MINOR.PATCHscheme to convey the scope of changes.
 Major versions denote breaking changes.
+This aligns well with modern CI/CD practices outlined in our CI/CD pipelines guide.

 Choosing a strategy depends on API scale, client expectations, performance requirements, and tooling support.